 FDA pregnancy category C. It is not known whether anagrelide will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 It is not known whether anagrelide passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using anagrelide.

 How should I take anagrelide (Agrylin)?